cemkavuklu/pointr-api/README.md

 In the light of above statements, the base URL for the API is `/v1/sites/`.
 Here `v1` denotes the semantic version.

+This project uses a plain JSON file as a mock database.
+This is done simply to reduce the development time of the server.

 ## Running the API Server
 To run the API Server, simply navigate into the folder you cloned the repo into, and run the following command in a terminal window (without the `$` symbol):
 ```